Raihan93-coder/HTB-writeups/code/WriteUp.md

 ## ⚓Step 5 (Foothold)
 - ssh into the machine using the obtained hash and username
-- found the user flag
+- Captured the user flag from the home directory
 - Used sudo -l and found out that a bash program called backy can be exploited
 - Searched in the net for info and found out it uses a json input and give a .tar file output which dumps what we gave into the json file
 - Found a json exploit in the net for this